-Figure 33.
+Figure 25.
 Effect of Channel Offsets on the Real Power Calculation

 The contents of the offset correction registers are 6-bit, sign and magnitude coded.
 The weight of the LSB depends on the gain setting, i.e., 1, 2, 4, 8, or 16.
 Table 6 shows the correctable offset span for each of the gain settings and the LSB weight (mV) for the offset correction registers.
-The maximum value that can be written to the offset correction registers is $\pm 31d$ -see Figure 34.
-Figure 34 shows the relationship between the offset correction register contents and the offset (mV) on the analog inputs for a gain setting of 1.
-In order to perform an offset adjustment, the analog inputs should be first connected to AGND, and there should be no signal on either Channel 1 or Channel 2.
+The maximum value that can be written to the offset correction registers is ±31d-see Figure 26.
+Figure 26 shows the relationship between the offset correction register contents and the offset (mV) on the analog inputs for a gain of 1.
+To perform an offset adjustment, connect the analog inputs to AGND; there should be no signal on either Channel 1 or Channel 2.
 A read from Channel 1 or Channel 2 using the waveform register indicates the offset in the channel.
 This offset can be canceled by writing an equal and opposite offset value to the Channel 1 offset register, or an equal value to the Channel 2 offset register.
 The offset correction can be confirmed by performing another read.
-Note when adjusting the offset of Channel 1, one should disable the digital integrator and the HPF.
+Note that when adjusting the offset of Channel 1, the digital integrator and the HPF should be disabled.